mytarget-test-team/seismograph/docs/case.rst

 How to use case log.
 What is it?
 --------------------------------

-Log object stores buffer for a while test case is running.
+Log object does store output in buffer for a while test case is running.
 Log will be flushed to stream after run.
-This give a chance to get sorted output while program is running.
+This give a chance to get sorted output while program is async running.

 .. code-block:: python